ocdladefense/sfdx-checkout-ocdla/README.md

 ## Version History
 ### 0.2.12-NEXT
-The next minor version of should continue progress on the checkout page and the <code>preSubmitPayment()</code> method.
+The next minor version should continue progress on the checkout page and the <code>preSubmitPayment()</code> method.
 Use DML to create an Order from the Opportunity Object.
 Insert the Order object.
 Set the Order object to Active.
 ### 0.2.11
 Consolidate customer and profile functions into the <code>CurrentCustomer</code> and <code>CustomerProfile</code> classes.
 The checkout page should display details of the customer's shopping cart and enough payment details to process a transaction and resulting Order for the cart.
 * Simplify checkout page and related controller.